Lois Toulson

 Lois Mae Toulson (born 26 September 1999) is a British diver.
 A specialist in the 10 metre platform, she won the gold medal at the inaugural European Games in 2015, and the senior European title in 2017.
-She competed in the women's synchronized ten metre platform event at the 2016 Summer Olympics with Tonia Couch.
+She competed in the women's synchronized ten metre platform event at the 2016 Summer Olympics with Tonia Couch and she won bronze at the 2024 Summer Olympics in same category with Andrea Spendolini-Sirieix.
 She won silver in mixed 10m platform synchro at the 2017 World Aquatics Championships with Matty Lee, and gold in the women's synchronized 10 metre platform at the 2018 European Aquatics Championships with Eden Cheng.

 Early life

-Toulson was raised in Huddersfield.
+Toulson was raised in Cleckheaton.
 She attended Whitcliffe Mount School and Elliott Hudson College.

 Career

 Having made her first senior international appearance at the 2015 European Championships.
 She also competed in the first European Games where she claimed gold; she closed her first senior season with individual gold and silver medals at FINA Grand Prix events in Singapore and Malaysia.